padidev-quannv/farmme-style-guide/README.markdown

-# The Official farmme.io C# Style Guide
+# The Official C# Style Guide for Farmme - farmme.io project

 This style guide is different from others you may find, because the focus is centered on readability for print and the web.
 We created this style guide to